quii/learn-go-with-tests/databases.md

 This is prime material for the integration tests, as the database engine itself will tell you if the `sql` inside the migration file is bad or cannot be executed.
 And we will get to this.

-We need to simulate a failure.
+For now, we need to simulate a failure.
 We can do this within our `SpyStore`.

 Given that we will test this anyway (via the integration tests), we don't have to parse any `sql` inside the migration files; this is a whole different beast that we fortunately don't have to deal with.